 This curriculum is designed so that it embeds the development of employability skills throughout the course and equips students with the ability to relate the knowledge and skills that they have learnt to real world contexts in which they may work in the future.

-Initially students are guided towards learning about employability skills and career pathways, but as they move through the course, they are expected to become more independent and take ownership of their career development by engaging with classes provided by ECET.
+Initially students are guided towards learning about employability skills and career pathways, but as they move through the course, they are expected to become more independent and take ownership of their career development by engaging with classes provided by Careers and Employability Service, including; Professional Communication, Time and Self-Management and Identifying and Articulating Skills.
 There are also opportunities to perfect skills required to gain employment such as; CV writing, Psychometric tests and using LinkedIn-Learning modules (an active list is prepared and updated by a library and learning resources specialist).
 Student's development and career options are discussed in personal tutor meetings and guidance given as appropriate.
+This is in liaison with the University's Careers and Employability Service team.